 Stars are symbols of hope.
 We wish upon stars.
 We look at starts and wonder what else may be out there.
 Maybe it’s just me, but I feel like we could all use a bit of hope these days.

 I hope you will enjoy adding this square to your Traveling Afghan as much as I did!
 Keep scrolling for the pattern below.
+You can also check out my Trudie Afghan or Blanket Texture Square if you like making blanket squares.

 Skill Level Easy